iandol/opticka/readme.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.12293.svg)](https://doi.org/10.5281/zenodo.592253)

 Opticka is an object oriented framework with optional GUI for the [Psychophysics toolbox (PTB)](http://psychtoolbox.org/wikka.php?wakka=HomePage), allowing randomised interleaved presentation of complex visual stimuli.
-It is designed to work on macOS, Linux, or Windows and interfaces via strobed words (using either a [Display++](https://www.crsltd.com/tools-for-vision-science/calibrated-displays/displaypp-lcd-monitor/), [DataPixx/ViewPixx](http://vpixx.com/products/tools-for-vision-sciences/) or a [LabJack](https://labjack.com/)) and ethernet for recording neurophysiological and behavioural data.
-Behavioural control uses the Eyelink eye tracker and a full behavioural repertoire is available by using a [Finite State-Machine](http://iandol.github.io/OptickaDocs/classstate_machine.html#details) controller.
+It is designed to work on Linux, macOS or Windows and interfaces via strobed words and ethernet for recording neurophysiological and behavioural data.
+Behavioural control with a full behavioural repertoire is available by use of a [Finite State-Machine](http://iandol.github.io/OptickaDocs/classstate_machine.html#details) controller.
 Opticka uses the TCP interface to the Eyelink affording much better control, reliability and data recording over using analog voltages alone.
 The various base classes can be used without the need to run the GUI (see [optickatest.m](http://iandol.github.io/OptickaDocs/optickatest.html) for an example), and plug-n-play stimuli provide a unified interface (setup, animate, draw, update, reset) to integrate into existing/other PTB routines.
 The various object methods take care of all the background geometry and normalization, meaning stimuli are much easier to use than “raw” PTB.
 Analysis routines are also present for taking the raw Plexon files (.PL2 or .PLX), Eyelink files (.EDF) and behavioural responses and parsing them into a consistent structure, interfacing directly with [Fieldtrip](http://fieldtrip.fcdonders.nl/start) for further spike, LFP, and spike-LFP analysis.
 The data structures allow the use of Jonathan Victor's [STA toolkit](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2818590/), and [nStat toolbox](http://www.neurostat.mit.edu/nstat/) (a pp-GLM modelling approach to analysing neural data).
 Opticka affords much better graphics control and is far more modular than [MonkeyLogic](http://www.brown.edu/Research/monkeylogic/).

 ![Opticka Screenshot](https://github.com/iandol/opticka/raw/gh-pages/images/opticka.png)